Shahzebqazi/psyop.ca/README.md

 ---

-**⚠️ WARNING: This branch is fallback-only and intentionally strips production front-end code.
-Do not use for production builds of the full site.**
+**✅ This is the live production branch serving psyop.ca.
+All production features are included and actively maintained.**

 **Built with ❤️ and Haskell**